arpitnits/Data-Structure-and-Algorithm---Interview-Sorted-Questions/README.md

 # LeetCode--Code
-This repo contain LeetCode codes from all the topics.
+This repo contain all important data Structure codes from all the topics.